An Education Based on International Best Practices

-Tessa International School’s Curriculum gives children the best tools they can acquire at an early age to become happy, adaptable, lifelong learners.
+In a globalized world, where multicultural understanding is a major asset, Tessa International School prepares its students to become bilingual, adaptable and active citizens.
 Children benefit not only from full immersion in a second language, but also from being constantly challenged, so that they are used to and enjoy giving their best.

 Language / Literacy